 If there are some windows in the preferred room, then you can simply install blackout window shades.
-Our home theater is actually located in our living room, so if we were to watch something in the middle of the day, then the image is very difficult to see.
+Our home theater is actually located in our living room, so if we were to watch something in the middle of the day, then the image is very difficult to see, which is one of the reasons why we've written a guide on how to block excess light.
 However, we installed some blackout window shades and some curtains, and it completely blocks out the sunlight when needed.

 You will also want to install dimmable lighting in the room.
 Dimmable lighting will allow you to not smash your pinky toe into the corner of a wall.
 Plus it allows you to control the brightness of the lights in the room.
 Also, ensure you use high-quality dimmable lights.
 Cheap dimmable lights will sometimes flicker when dimmed to a low level.

 The basement is often a great location for a home theater room.
 A home with an unfinished basement allows you to build a home theater room to your own specifications if you choose to do so.
 It is often easy to control the ambient light, run cables, and is usually a level or 2 below bedrooms.

 Basement home theaters generally cause fewer vibrations in the house as well.
 Concrete foundations tend to not vibrate very much.
 If you choose to locate the home theater close to other bedrooms, make sure you are courteous when using it late at night.
 It will likely vibrate the surrounding rooms slightly.
 To combat this, read the next section of this article about sound isolation.